Two photos of Tripoli

-7 Responses to “Two photos of Tripoli”
+7 Replies to “Two photos of Tripoli”

 1. So Tripoli was only two generations off the desert?
 He essentially then came from horses that were bred with an expectation to be ridden rather than have makeup applied to their faces so they could be stood still and looked at.
 You can tell from the photos.